 Never underestimate the power of a summer job.
 Obama and Reagan worked as an ice cream scooper and lifeguard respectively in their youth.
 These jobs helped both of them develop their work ethic and their bodies: Obama worked out his forearm muscles scooping endless amounts of ice cream and Reagan bulked up to his silver-screen friendly swimmer’s physique.
 Unfortunately, teen participation in the workforce has been in decline, leading to a nationwide shortage of lifeguards.
 Ice cream scooping, on the other hand, is going to the robots.

-Overall, the common theme from the presidents’ employment histories shows their remarkable adaptation to the times in which they lived in.
+Overall, the common theme from the presidents’ employment histories shows their remarkable adaptation to the times in which they lived.
 The majority of them developed their skills while working their first jobs.
 They also engendered a lifelong love of learning.
 As leaders, they exemplified the can-do spirit which is a hallmark of the office.

 While some of their initial professions have changed with technology, their fundamental skill sets would serve them well today.